Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 * **Fault tolerance and load balancing**.

-Applications that meet the above requirements are called <mark>cloud-native applications</mark> (that run on K8s).
+Applications that meet the above requirements are called **cloud-native applications** (that run on K8s).

 ---

 ## Architecture:

-A Kubernetes cluster consists of a <mark>control plane</mark> (master node) plus a set of worker machines, called <mark>nodes</mark>, that run containerized applications.
+A Kubernetes cluster consists of a **control plane** (master node) plus a set of worker machines, called **nodes**, that run containerized applications.
 Every cluster needs at least one worker node in order to run Pods (more on that later).

 In production environments, the control plane usually runs across multiple computers, and a cluster usually runs multiple nodes, providing fault tolerance and high availability.